 Is the building owned by the person who is renting it to you?

 - Does this person have the legal right to enter into an agreement with you?

 - If there are items left by a previous tenant, who will remove them, and when?

-- Check them.
+- Check the measurements listed in the selling documents.
 Finding a discrepancy may enable you to negotiate a lower rent.

-1.5 Are all the agreement details, including the rent and the start and end dates, correct?
+Are all the agreement details correct, including the rent and the start and end dates?

-1.6 Are your basic rights explicitly mentioned in the agreement?
-For example:
+Are your basic rights explicitly mentioned in the agreement?

-The landlord has similar rights but should be prohibited from unreasonably interfering with the tenant's work.
+- The landlord should be prohibited from unreasonably interfering with the tenant's work.

 - Can the landlord restrain your activities in any way?